HL7/US-Core/source/pages/_includes/us-core-pulse-oximetry-intro.md

 **Profile specific implementation guidance:**

-- inspired oxygen concentration may be expressed as [component observations] when measured at the same time as the pulse oximetry measurements.
-They are expressed as either inhaled oxygen flow rate (e.g. 6 liters/min) or as inhaled oxygen concentration ( e.g. 40% oxygen)
+- Inspired oxygen therapy may be represented with [component] observations when measured at the same time as the pulse oximetry measurements.
+They are expressed as either inhaled oxygen flow rate (e.g. 6 liters/min) and as inhaled oxygen concentration (e.g. 40% oxygen)

 ### Examples